 What is Kombiglyze XR?

-Do not use Kombiglyze XR if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet) or saxagliptin (Onglyza), if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Kombiglyze XR if you are allergic to metformin or saxagliptin (Onglyza), or if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment with insulin).

 How should I take Kombiglyze XR?

-Kombiglyze XR is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, and eye care.
-Follow your diet, medication, and exercise routines very closely.
+Kombiglyze XR is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.